-As stipulated by the Japanese Welfare Pension Insurance Law, the Multi-Employer Plan is composed of a substitutional portion of Japanese Pension Insurance and a multiemployers' portion of a contributory defined benefit pension plan.
+As stipulated by the Japanese Welfare Pension Insurance Law, the Multi-Employer Plan is composed of a substitutional portion of Japanese Pension Insurance and a multi-employers' portion of a contributory defined benefit pension plan.
 The benefits for the substitutional portion are based on a standard remuneration schedule under the Welfare Pension Insurance Law and the length of participation.
 The multi-employer portion of the benefits is based on the employee's length of service.
 However, assets contributed by an employer including IIJ are not segregated in a separate account or restricted to provide benefits only to employees of that employer.
 The net pension cost under the Multi-Employer Plan is recognized when contributions become due.

-Contributions due and paid during the years ended March 31, 2012, 2013 and 2014 under the Multi-Employer Plan, including its substitutional portion, amounted to ¥214,987 thousand, ¥244,666 thousand and ¥265,470 thousand (\$2,578 thousand), respectively.
-The Company's contribution did not represent more than 5% of total contributions to the plan during the years ended March 31, 2012, 2013 and 2014.
+Contributions due and paid during the years ended March 31, 2013, 2014 and 2015 under the Multi-Employer Plan, including its substitutional portion, amounted to ¥244,666 thousand, ¥265,470 thousand and ¥293,132 thousand, respectively.
+The Company's contribution did not represent more than 5% of total contributions to the plan during the years ended March 31, 2013, 2014 and 2015.

-The plan is not subject to a funding improvement and is more than 80% funded as of March 31, 2013.
-The total plan assets are \(\xi\)626,988,803 thousand (\\$6,088,452 thousand) as of March 31, 2014.
-It was difficult to obtain other additional information for the plan for the year ended March 31, 2014.
+The plan is not subject to a funding improvement and is more than 80% funded as of March 31, 2014.
+The total plan assets are \$732,357,752 thousand as of March 31, 2015.
+It was not practical to obtain additional information for the plan for the year ended March 31, 2015.